Peninsula Hot Springs Tour from Melbourne

 Opened in 2005 by brothers Charles and Richard Davidson, and inspired by their experiences in Japan’s traditional onsens, the mission at the Pensinsula Hot Springs is to reconnect guests with their own well of vitality.
 They’re right on the mark.
 With a choice of packages combining bathing, therapeutic spa treatments and even gourmet dining, the experience will bring you back to life — or ground you deeper in it.

 The hour and a half drive from Melbourne is, in itself, refreshing.
 If you don’t have your own transport, you can opt to join a Peninsula Hot Springs tour from Melbourne.
-You can even chopper in if you are pressed for time.
-As I make my way along the coast, the clouds clear, the sun appears and the world seems to slow down dramatically.
+As we make my way along the coast, the clouds clear, the sun appears and the world seems to slow down dramatically.
 My body is slightly achy from a bout of candle burning at both ends, and I’ve really been looking forward to this visit to the only Australian facility named in the top ten best hot springs in the world at the 2016 Wellness Travel Awards in London.

 Workaholic habits die hard and I pull out my laptop to write notes.
 The staff are quick to point out that it’s probably best to begin my digital detox, so I ditch the electronics and go old school with a pen and paper.
 For some reason my eyes start to burn with hot tears.
 The cleansing seems to have begun!